Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 They have different characteristics

-Compare Neon Pothos vs Lemon Lime Philodendron
+Neon Pothos vs Lemon Lime Philodendron: Comparison

+Neon Pothos and Lemon Lime Philodendrons are two of the most popular houseplants.
 Neon Pothos is a vining plant that can grow up to 10 feet long, while Lemon Lime Philodendron is a vining plant that can grow up to 20 feet long.
 They are both easy to care for and thrive in low-light conditions.

-The pothos representative looks very tropical with its bright neon green leaves whereas its Philodendron counterpart has leaves with a lighter shade of green or a muted lime green.
+The Pothos representative looks very tropical with its bright neon green leaves, whereas its Philodendron counterpart has leaves with a lighter shade of green or a muted lime green.
 They also have this subtle brownish or pink tint.

 If you want to keep your plant healthy, it’s crucial that the soil is well-drained and has good aeration.
 It would be best if you also fertilized with peat moss once every week or two weeks.